HassaanSaleem/Sarcasm-Detection/README.md

 # IR-Sarcasm-Detection-

-This Project was made on Jupyter Notebook.
+This Project was made on Jupyter Notebook and Sarcasm_Headlines_Dataset.json data set is used.
+See Report for more details

 There are two files namely IR-Sarcasm Detection(Test).ipynb and Sarcasm Detection.ipynb